Affiliate links on Android Authority may earn us a commission. Learn more.

 When it comes to a comprehensive smartwatch experience, Apple leads the pack.
 Generation after generation, the company pushes out wearables with unmatched app support and an intuitive day-to-day experience.
 Each year, specs improve organically while the sleek build changes nominally.
 The Apple Watch Ultra, however, represents the company’s first major departure from this tried and true formula.

 With a significantly altered profile, an added Action button, and souped-up specs, the Ultra heads in a decidedly new direction, all while building on an already rock-solid foundation.
 Rather than a useful iPhone companion, the Ultra stands as a valuable tool all on its own.
 The build is reliable in all feasible environments, the safety features are laudable, and the basic dive and hike-specific features are likely to impress hobbyists.
-For road warriors, watchOS 9 brings a number of improvements to fitness tracking, and the GPS performance is among the best in the business.
+For road warriors, watchOS 9 brought a number of improvements to fitness tracking.
+The GPS performance is among the best in the business.

 As a first attempt to woo the adventure crowd, the Apple Watch Ultra shows a lot of promise.